 In February 2013, we entered into similar foreign currency exchange contracts to hedge our foreign currency exposure associated with the Grand Canyon II and Grand Canyon III charter payments denominated in Norwegian kroner through July 2019 and February 2020, respectively.
 Unrealized losses associated with the effective portion of our foreign currency exchange contracts that qualify for hedge accounting treatment are included in our Accumulated OCI (net of tax).
-Reflected in "Other income (expense), net" in the accompanying condensed consolidated statements of operations are changes in unrealized losses associated with the foreign currency exchange contracts that are not designated as cash flow hedges.
+Changes in unrealized losses associated with the foreign currency exchange contracts that are not designated as cash flow hedges are reflected in "Other income (expense), net" in the accompanying condensed consolidated statements of operations.
 Hedge ineffectiveness also is reflected in "Other income (expense), net" in the accompanying condensed consolidated statements of operations.
-There were no gains or losses associated with hedge ineffectiveness for the three- and sixmonth periods ended June 30, 2018 and 2017.
+There were no gains or losses associated with hedge ineffectiveness for the three- and nine-month periods ended September 30, 2018 and 2017.